John Montalbano to become new Board Chair in September 2019

 As Kathryn steps down, the Foundation is pleased to announce the appointment of John Montalbano as new Board Chair.
 John has been a Board member since 2016, and Vice-Chair of the Campaign Executive Committee since April 2017.

 “I am honoured to serve as Board Chair of St. Paul’s Foundation in the next two years,” says John.
-“This is an exciting time for the Foundation and I can’t wait to work with staff and our community of donors to build on a tremendous legacy as we move toward completing the new St. Paul’s.”
+“This is an exciting time for the Foundation and I can’t wait to work with staff and our community of donors to build on a tremendous legacy as we move toward completing the new St. Paul’s Hospital.”

 John has years of hands-on experience in community engagement and a strong commitment to enhancing health care in British Columbia.
 He is the former Vice-Chair of RBC Wealth Management and retired CEO of RBC Global Asset Management.
 He currently serves as a director of the Canada Pension Plan Investment Board, The Asia Pacific Foundation of Canada, BC Achievement Foundation, and The Forum for Women Entrepreneurs.
 He is also Chair of the Vancouver Police Foundation and former Chair of the Vancouver Public Library Foundation’s Capital Campaign Cabinet.